 N is further removed by processes of ammonification, denitrification, microbial digestion and volatilisation ('N cycle processes') which are responsible for removing up to 40% of land applied N (Geary and Gardener 1996).
 Appendix S of AS/NZS 1547:2012 provides further information on nutrient processes.
 Figure 6-2 demonstrates the nutrient cycle processes in an effluent application water balance.

 Nutrient assimilation is particularly important on environmentally sensitive sites.

-Figure 6-2: Effluent Application Nutrient Balance
+Figure 6-2.
+Effluent application nutrient balance

+Nutrient uptake areas